We can help you meet any challenge

 Henning about IPG Automotive

-Henning, you are in the marketing team at IPG Automotive - how did you get there and for which areas are you responsible?
+Henning, you are in the Corporate Communications & Media team at IPG Automotive - how did you get there and for which areas are you responsible?

 In my family, I grew up with a great enthusiasm for cars; the subject of cars is my hobby.
 I then studied technical writing at the University of Applied Sciences Karlsruhe.
 The job here gives me the ideal opportunity to combine my hobby with my job.
 The tasks include, among other things, the maintenance of documentation and the creation of promotional materials, such as the product catalog or videos for our YouTube channel.
 I like the versatility of it.